miquelfabregapascual/To-do/ROADMAP.md

+# Roadmap — Weekly Planner First

+This is the canonical backlog with acceptance criteria.
+If you prefer a board view, see the read-only Trello: https://trello.com/b/Rh7nw7dB/to-do

+**How to work (for automations like Codex):**
+- One task = one branch = one PR
+- Branch: `feat/<task-number>-<kebab-title>` (e.g., `feat/01-leer-mas-responsive`)
+- Conventional Commits
+- Every PR includes: summary, implementation notes, **screenshots (desktop + mobile)**, and checks all **Done when** boxes
+- Scope strictly to the task; no drive-by refactors

+---

-## 🟥 P0
+## 🟥 P0 — Must-have

 1. **Responsive & accessible “Leer más”**
-**Done when:** Long descriptions truncate (line clamp), “Leer más/menos” toggles without a modal, keyboard accessible, works on mobile & desktop.
+**Done when:** Long descriptions truncate (line clamp); “Leer más/menos” toggles without a modal; keyboard accessible; mobile & desktop OK.

 2. **Differentiate list sections (Inbox / Today / Completed / All)**
-**Done when:** Each route has its own query + Blade/Component with distinct purpose; “All” is either removed or clearly differentiated.
+**Done when:** Each route has its own query + Blade/Component with a distinct purpose; “All” is removed or clearly differentiated.

 3. **Weekly Planner workspace (true calendar grid)**
-**Done when:** 7-column week grid; drag task from backlog into a day; items persist.
+**Done when:** 7-column week grid; drag tasks from a backlog list into a day; items persist.

 4. **Recurring weekly commitments / anchors**
 **Done when:** Data model for recurring blocks; new weeks auto-populate; can skip/delete a single week instance.

 5. **Weekly review + analytics panel**
-**Done when:** End-of-week page shows: planned vs completed, carry-overs, simple charts/metrics.
+**Done when:** End-of-week page shows planned vs completed, carry-overs, simple charts/metrics.

 6. **Guided “Plan next week” wizard**
 **Done when:** Flow: review last week → pick goals → add anchors → schedule key tasks → create next week.